OUR TEAM

 Chantal Le Goff

-Chantal is a creative, warm and energetic person with a passion for art, music and more specifically singing.
-She has loved singing from a young age and has an appreciation for the mental health benefits singing can provide.
-She has been a member of an acapella choir and has previously trained with the Sydney Philharmonia Choir for a season to perform in the televised Christmas Concert at the Sydney Opera House.
+Chantal is a creative, warm, and energetic person with a love of art and music, particularly singing.
+She has enjoyed singing from a young age and values the mental health benefits that singing together can offer.
+Her experience includes being a member of an a cappella choir, as well as training with the Sydney Philharmonia Choir for a season to perform in the televised Christmas Concert at the Sydney Opera House.

 Clare Cook